-Payment of property.
-If you receive property rather than money from the buyer, it is still considered a payment.
+If you receive property rather than money from the buyer, it is still considered a payment in the year received.
 However, see Like-Kind Exchange, later.

-The amount of the payment is the property's FMV on the date you receive it.
+Generally, the amount of the payment is the property's FMV on the date you receive it.